-2503 Fine Arts-Music Introduces music to the listener who has had no formal training or experience.
+- Fine Arts-Music Introduces music to the listener who has had no formal training or experience.
 The purpose is to develop listening skills.
-(F, S) ACTS: MUSC 1003

-(ORT) ORIENTATION

-- 1003 Student Success Focuses on practical strategies to help both traditional and nontraditional student's progress successfully through college and into a career.
+(F, S) ACTS: MUSC 1003 - (ORT) ORIENTATION - Student Success Focuses on practical strategies to help both traditional and nontraditional student's progress successfully through college and into a career.
 Academic, social and personal skills are studied.
-(D) - 1011 First Year Experience Intended to ease a student's transition to college life.
-Introduces the first semester student to the ASUMH campus, learning opportunities, resources, policies, support systems, and student activities.
+(D) - Introduces the first semester student to the ASUMH campus, learning opportunities, resources, policies, support systems, and student activities.
 Explains important policies governing campus life and identifies campus resources.
 Covers topics answering many questions a typical freshman has, assisting in the transition to college life for both traditional and non-traditional students.
 Includes subject matter of introduction to campus resources, orientation to campus technologies, development of academic skills, and research into choosing a major and career.
 (F,S,SU)